 - Machine learning algorithms are known for accurate predictive analysis of the data.
 The algorithms can quickly find patterns and trends and identify the points where the sales are deviating from their ideal status.

-- Through machine learning, the accuracy of risk models can be enhanced thus, mitigating risks and other unforeseen obstacles.
+- Through machine learning, we can enhance the accuracy of risk models thus, mitigating risks and other unforeseen obstacles.

 Both errors can be minimized by collecting more information through other variables, increasing the TPR and TNR (aka sensitivity and specificity) of the test, or taking the test multiple times.
 However, when one type of error reduces, the other increases.
 In such cases, scientists evaluate which type of error is less dangerous and make appropriate decisions.